 To make up for the lateness, I'll let you in on something.
 I remember that during The Game, many of you wondered just why it was that Sakuya infuriated the protagonist so much.
 What could the maid have done that the thought of her filled the protagonist with such ire?
-Well, I suppose I can now share with you all what exactly happened: She wouldn't lend the protagonist a fishing pole.
+Well, I suppose I can now share with you all what exactly happened: Probably.

 As Renko takes the exit onto an off-ramp, I wonder if I shouldn't do something about the transportation issue.
 A car would be one hell of an investment, plus a drain on my finances, but...
 Hmm.
 Maybe a moped would be the way to go?
 They're pretty popular in Haven.
 Motorcycles always seemed like a bit much, but a moped seems like a nice middle ground.

 "Renko...?"
 I ask, half-suspiciously.
 "How exactly is it that you know where Parminder lives?"